 - Make eye contact and speak kindly.
 Be respectful.
 Determine how you want to engage.
-Your capacity to engage will vary from person to person and based on the situation at-hand. - Contact the Coordinated Outreach Team: 360-450-0802 or outreach@councilforthehomeless.org.
-They are trained to do this work and help people get off the streets and into stable housing. - If someone is being disruptive, homeless or not, de-escalate the situation if you are comfortable doing so or remove yourself from the area if possible. - If someone is threatening harm to self or others, acting recklessly or violently, or having delusions, call the Mental Health Crisis Line: 800-626-8137.
+Your capacity to engage will vary from person to person and based on the situation at-hand. - Contact the Council for the Homeless Coordinated Outreach staff.
+Outreach staff build trust and help people to be safe and connect to services. councilforthehomeless.org/contact-outreach-staff. - If someone is being disruptive, homeless or not, de-escalate the situation if you are comfortable doing so or remove yourself from the area if possible. - If someone is threatening harm to self or others, acting recklessly or violently, or having delusions, call the Clark County Crisis Line: 360-696-9560 (Available 24/7).
 You can also call 911. - Let people know your boundaries on your property.
 If people are doing something illegal and won't leave, call 911.